Hildebrand Law, P.C. mobile logo

 Thu 1st Feb, 2018 Arizona Divorce Laws

-The father appeals the family court’s order concerning the division of legal decision-making authority, parenting time, and child support between himself and the mother over their minor child.
+The Court of Appeals stated the father appeals the family court’s order concerning the division of legal decision-making authority, parenting time, and child support between himself and the mother over their minor child.
 For the following reasons, we affirm the court’s order.

 U.S. News and World Report Votes Hildebrand Law, PC Best Law Firms for 2020 2021 2022 2023

-The mother noted that she had “concerns with Father’s ability to properly care for the child, including “Father’s past issues with anger management and Father’s previous failure to cooperate with Mother and adhere to the terms of the parties’ parenting plan.”
+The Court of Appeals stated the mother noted that she had “concerns with Father’s ability to properly care for the child, including “Father’s past issues with anger management and Father’s previous failure to cooperate with Mother and adhere to the terms of the parties’ parenting plan.”
 She alleged it would be in the best interests of the child to gradually and incrementally increase Father’s parenting time with supervision.

-The parties participated in private mediation in November 2015 but did not reach a resolution.
+The Court of Appeals stated the parties participated in private mediation in November 2015 but did not reach a resolution.
 Father’s behavior during mediation resulted in Mother obtaining an order of protection against Father, which Father admitted was for disturbing the peace.

 (1) he never entered into a binding settlement agreement with Mother;